 The Burrow: Reconciling Percy

-An original editorial by Tammy Nezol
+by Tammy Nezol

 Although I was not surprised by Percy’s actions in Book 5, I found myself cursing the rat-faced weasel.
 Why?
 Percy has shown signs from Book 1 about how far he takes his ambition.
 Ron has even taken the time to warn us that Percy would betray his family for prestige and power.
 Why should I be angrier at Percy than I am at Voldemort or even Umbridge?
 What is it about this character’s betrayal that cut at me deeper than Umbridge’s conniving smile?

 After my third read, and hours of thinking, I believe I finally understand why Percy gets to me.
 Unlike Umbridge or Voldemort, Percy has shown redeeming qualities since day one.
 Although ambitious, Percy has always tried to do what is right and has shown care for his family.
 When I think of Percy, I think of the middle of Book 4 when Ron comes out of the water after the second task.
 Percy turns pale as he runs to see if his brother is okay.
 He forgets about his demeanor and his place at the tournament, he throws all appearances away to make sure that Ron is okay.
 But, how can I reconcile this image with the heartless Percy in Book 5?